How Digital Marketing for Financial Services is Changing

 The finance industry, one of the main contributors to the global economy, has seen more disruption from digital innovators and startups in the last few years than ever before.
 Incumbents face significant challenges as new players enter the market, unique operating models emerge and technology redefines product and service delivery.
+With this in mind, a new digital marketing strategy needs to be put in place for financial services.

 Digital Expectations for Financial Services

-Organizations are also racing to meet expectations that haven’t even been shaped by their close competitors, but by best-in-class companies operating in other sectors.
+Organizations are also racing to meet expectations that haven’t even been shaped by their close competitors but by best-in-class companies operating in other sectors.
 The appetite for instant, always-on experiences transcends sector boundaries and is set to significantly impact the finance industry.
 Adding value while maintaining utility and security – all while complying with a complex regulatory burden – is a balancing act that organizations will need to excel at in the coming years.

 An inherent level of trust in financial services has traditionally contributed to above-average levels of loyalty in the industry but gaining trust is no longer an easy win.
-Unsurprisingly, trust in financial institutions is yet to recover following the economic crisis.
-At 57% among the general population, the industry remains least trusted in comparison to others.
+Unsurprisingly, trust in financial institutions has yet to recover following the economic crisis.
+At 57% among the general population, the industry remains the least trusted in comparison to others.
 Additionally, over two-fifths (45%) of millennials don’t trust banks to be fair and honest.
 The ability to engender trust is a critical deliverable when it comes to customer experience design, so it’s something that finance organizations will need to work towards if they are to meet the challenges of the future.

 Before diving into ON24’s benchmark data, let’s explore some of the challenges the finance sector faces today and how organizations can turn them to their advantage.